Experience this beloved and iconic feature of Marblehead’s coastal landscape, situated in scenic Little Harbor.

 Experience this special place—visible from historic Fort Sewall and Marblehead’s Gas House Beach—on foot by walking across a rocky tombolo (or spit of land), which is accessible only around low tide.
 Journey by watercraft and duck into picturesque coves on either side of the island, explore the intertidal zone, and enjoy unique views of the historic Marblehead shoreline.

 This property is open during normal hours.
 The Trustees asks that visitors follow social distancing guidelines for the health and safety of all.
-Please note: all buildings and inside areas are remain closed on all properties.
 For more information about our response to COVID-19, please click here.

 When to Visit